dpsbot-project/DPSBot/en/manual.md

 # Manual

-Sorry! manual is being prepared.
+Sorry! manual is work in progress.